dandi/dandi-archive/doc/design/new-user-questionnaire.md

 ### Changes to API
 - /users/me needs to include the user's current status
 - A [Django group](https://docs.djangoproject.com/en/3.2/topics/auth/default/#groups), `approved_users`, will be created.
 Only users in this group will have access to protected endpoints.
+- Only approved users can create and edit dandisets.

 ### Changes to frontend
 - Configuration so the frontend knows where to find SSR pages